 “Affirming our core values: A statement from the Pro Humanitate Institute in response to the Executive Order banning refugees and citizens of seven world nations”

-On Friday, January 27, President Donald Drumpf signed an executive order barring entry to the United States for all refugees and citizens from seven foreign nations with majority Muslim populations.
+On Friday, January 27, President Donald Trump signed an executive order barring entry to the United States for all refugees and citizens from seven foreign nations with majority Muslim populations.
 In the hours immediately following this order, tens of thousands of United States residents took to U.S. streets and airports to protest these unprecedented actions.

 Lawyers from the American Civil Liberties Union and the National Immigration Law Center worked pro bono to argue before a federal court and win an emergency stay on a portion of the order.
 World leaders and a former United States president have spoken out against the action.
 The former acting Attorney General of the United States instructed lawyers of the Department of Justice not to defend the executive order, stating she was not convinced the order was lawful; within hours she was fired.
 Dozens of U.S. universities have issued strongly worded statements condemning the executive action.